EbonyGunwhy/Ferret/README.md

                     when the model is fitted to the curve formed by experimental data.

+The following is a description of how to define one or more models, using the Python programming language, for use in Ferret.
+The folder **Ferret\Developer\ModelLibrary** contains a Python model library file called
+*SimpleModels.py* that contains the definitions of the models in the following discussion.
+This model library file may be cloned and edited to produce more model libraries.

+It is assumed that the person carrying out this work is an experienced Python developer.

 ## Defining a simple linear model.
 In order to make a simple linear model available for use in Ferret, such as